digistackops-java-org/JAVA-Static-Project/Tools_Setup.md

 # LAB-Setup

 ```
-Launch Ec2 Instance and use Amazon Linux 2 AMI with t2.micro Instance
+Launch Ec2 Instance and use Amazon Linux 2 AMI with t2.micro Instance and
+open port "8080" in Seaurity Group for TOMCAT
 ```
 # Tools Setup For the Project